Your details have been received

 About 5 km northeast of Krabi Town is the prized Wat Tham Sua.
 It gets its name from tiger paw prints found to be embedded in the stone inside one of the caves.
 To get to this historic site you need to hike 1,237 steps up the limestone tower – another must-see in Krabi packages!

 Phra Nang Beach is located on the southern strip of sand in Railay Bay, only a 20-minute boat trip from Ao Nang.

-Like the other Railay peninsula beaches, this 450-metre strip is surrounded by a mesmerizing backdrop of rugged limestone cliffs facing the azure blue sea.
-You can find the Princess Cave at the bottom of one of the cliffs which is dedicated to the fertility Goddess.
+Like the other Railay peninsula beaches that have become worldwide destinations for city breaks, this 450-metre strip is surrounded by a mesmerizing backdrop of rugged limestone cliffs facing the azure blue sea.
+You can find the Princess Cave, dedicated to the fertility Goddess, at the bottom of one of the cliffs.
+Ideal for a boat ride in any Krabi holiday packages!

 Tubkaak Beach (also spelt Tup Kaek)

-Tubkaak Beach (also spelt Tup Kaek) a very quiet beach town with a long strip of sand that hosts a handful of the higher-end resorts and not much else which makes this an ideal place to relax and recharge your batteries and perfect for a romantic couples getaway.
+Tubkaak Beach (also spelt Tup Kaek) is a very quiet beach town with a long strip of footprint-free sand and that hosts a handful of the higher-end resorts and not much else which makes this an ideal place to relax and recharge your batteries and perfect for a romantic couples getaway.

 WAT KAEW KORAWARAM

 To break up a beach day and to add to your things to do in Krabi list, you can visit the beautiful white Wat Kaew Korawaram Buddhist temple in the heart of Krabi Town.
 It is perched on a hill and you must walk up the grand staircase lined by nāga (dragon-like) sculptures that are placed at the entrance of temples as mythological protectors.
 Inside you will find the walls are decorated with colourful frescoes depicting Buddha’s life.